-Figure 53 shows the signal connections for the echo clock mode.
-Echo clock mode is enabled by writing 0x1 to the CLK MD bit field of the modes register (see the Modes Register section).
-In this mode, the BUSY/SCKOUT pin cannot be used to detect a conversion completion.
-The BUSY/SCKOUT pin becomes a bit clock output and is sourced by looping through the SCK of the host controller to the BUSY/SCKOUT pin (with some fixed delay, 5.4 ns to 7.9 ns, depending on VIO).
+Figure 54 shows the signal connections for the echo clock mode.
+The echo clock mode is enabled by writing 0x1 to the CLK MD bit field of the modes register (see the Modes Register section).
+In this mode, the BUSY SCKOUT pin cannot be used to detect a conversion completion.
+The BUSY SCKOUT pin becomes a bit clock output and is sourced by looping through the SCK of the host controller to the BUSY SCKOUT pin (with some fixed delay, 5.4 ns to 7.9 ns, depending on the voltage of the VIO pins).
 To begin retrieving the conversion data in nonaveraging mode, the host controller must assert \overline{CS} low no sooner than 300 ns after the rising edge of the CNV pulse.
 When the ADC is configured for block averaging mode, the host controller must assert CS low no sooner than 300 ns after the rising edge of the CNV pulse for the last sample in the block.
 Example timing diagrams are shown in the Data Clocking Requirements and Timing section.
-When echo clock mode is enabled, SCKOUT is aligned with SDOx transitions, making the data and clock timing insensitive to asymmetric propagation delays in the SDOx and SCK paths.
+When echo clock mode is enabled, the BUSY_SCKOUT pin is aligned with the SDOx pins transitions, making the data and clock timing insensitive to asymmetric propagation delays in the paths of the SDOx pins and SCK pins.

-Figure 53.
+Figure 54.
 Echo Clock Mode Signal Path Diagram